watkins-joe/core-python/02-getting-started/notes.md

 this checks that all of the elements of the second set are present in the first set

-to check whether all of the people who can taste phenylthiocarbamide and calso taste hydrogen cyanide, we can use the `issuperset()` method
+to check whether all of the people who can taste phenylthiocarbamide and also taste hydrogen cyanide, we can use the `issuperset()` method

 ```py
 >>> taste_ptc.issuperset(smell_hcn)